kyma-project/api-gateway/docs/user/troubleshooting-guides/03-80-apirule-v2-introduction/03-83-apirules-are-missing-from-kyma-dashboard.md

     state: Warning
 ```

+In case the APIRule was created using the `v1beta1` version, the output will show
+the `gateway.kyma-project.io/original-version: v1beta1` annotation.

 ## Cause

 The APIRules were originally created using the `v1beta1` version, and you haven't yet migrated them to the `v2` version.